The Tale of Mrs. Tiggy-Winkle: Plot

-She knocks.
-A frightened voice cries out, "Who's that?"
-Lucie opens the door, and discovers a low-ceilinged kitchen.
-Everything is tiny, even the pots and pans.
-At the table stands a short, stout person wearing a tucked-up print gown, an apron, and a striped petticoat.
-She is ironing.
-Her little black nose goes sniffle, sniffle, snuffle, and her eyes go twinkle, twinkle, and beneath her little white cap are prickles!
-She is Mrs. Tiggy-Winkle, a Washerwoman and "an excellent clear-starcher".
-She keeps busy with her work.
-She has found Lucie's lost things, and launders them for her.
-She also shows Lucie items belonging to Mrs. Tiggy-Winkle's animal customers.
-They have tea together, though Lucie keeps her distance from Mrs. Tiggy-Winkle due to the prickles.
+Lucie opens the door and discovers a low-ceilinged kitchen and tiny objects.
+At the table stands a short, stout woman, who introduces herself as Mrs. Tiggy-Winkle, a washerwoman.
+She has found Lucie's lost things, and launders them for her, as well as showing items belonging to her customers.
+They have tea together, though Lucie keeps her distance from Mrs. Tiggy-Winkle due to the prickles on her back.